As the saying goes… what goes up, must come down.

 Just how far will interest rates drop?

 Once again, nobody truly knows.
-But perhaps we can look to the past to learn a few lessons.
+But perhaps we can look to the past – and what the experts are now predicting – to gather some insights.

 Historically speaking, over the last 20 years when the RBA has cut the cash rate after a period of stability, they’ve cut the cash rate by an average of 1.88% within a 12-month period.